 Picking up dead leaves, regularly mowing your grass, and removing logs, sticks, and other items from your lawn will help to deter slugs from making your garden their home.

-Pesticides kill some harmful pests, but not all, and often end up killing important bugs and predators in the process.
+Pesticides kill some harmful pests, but not all, and often end up killing important bugs, beneficial insects and predators in the process.

 Firefly larvae, for example, are easily wiped out by harsh chemical pesticides and are typically unable to recover until the next season or later.